PhucXDoan/CrashCourse/README.md

 1.434258545910665
 ```

-Python has a REPL program too; you simply run the `python` (or `python3`) command in
+Python has a REPL program too; you simply run the `python`[^4] command in
 the shell/terminal/console and then you can type some Python code line-by-line and have it
 be evaluated each time you press enter.
-I highly suggest you play with that a bit to familiarize yourself with the idea of REPL.
+I highly suggest you play with that a bit
+to further familiarize yourself with the idea of REPL.

+[^4]: ... or maybe `python3`; this is because of a weird backwards compatibility thing.

 Your goal then would be to make a REPL program as described above using Python.
-It should be able to prompt the user for input, be able to print out the correct calculation,
+It should be able to prompt the user for input,
+be able to print out the correct calculation,
 maybe give an error message if the input is malformed, etc.
-The exact requirements are all up to you, but if you need help getting started, check out
+The exact requirements are all up to you,
+but if you need help getting started, check out
 the hints described in the other files.